mother-of-all-self-hosting/ansible-role-focalboard/docs/configuring-focalboard.md

 focalboard_database_password: YOUR_POSTGRES_SERVER_PASSWORD_HERE
 ```

-Make sure to replace values for variables with yours.
+Make sure to replace the placeholders with your own values.

 ### Extending the configuration